-Azerbaijan hosts globally significant wintering concentrations of the Little Bustard, with some flocks of up to 20,000 birds reported on eBird (and note that IUCN estimates global population at 260,000, hence any concentration of over 2,600 birds triggers CH under criterion 3).
+Azerbaijan hosts globally significant wintering concentrations of the Little Bustard, with some flocks of up to 20,000 birds reported on eBird (and note that IUCN estimates global population at 260,000, hence any concentration of over 2,600 birds triggers CH under IFC CH criterion 3).

 These flocks inhabit the central lowlands of Azerbaijan, from the south coast, extending up to the northwest into the center of the country.
-The Project area is not located in one of the primary known wintering areas, according to the national red book of Azerbaijan, but there is an observation of 2,600 individuals from agricultural fields roughly 17 km WSW of the Project area in the eBird database, and several observations of smaller wintering flocks to the north and west of the Project site.
-With the flat, open nature of the terrain in the Project area, it was initially hypothesized that wintering flocks of this species could utilize the area.
+The Project area is not located in one of the primary known wintering areas, according to the national red book of Azerbaijan, but some such areas are fairly close by (e.g. Shirvan National Park, 8 km to the north), and with the flat, open nature of the terrain in the Project area, it is possible that this wintering flocks of this species could utilize the area.

 No Little Bustards were observed at the Project site during the spring bird transect surveys or the winter/spring Little Bustard surveys.
-According to the regional ornithologists conducting these surveys, the area is not likely to be used by wintering Little Bustards because there is not enough grass and herbaceous vegetation cover, and too much disturbance by humans and livestock, a conclusion generally supported by technical literature20, though we note that Little Bustards are also known to utilize heavily overgrazed fields under some circumstances21.
-Based on this evidence, it is concluded that Little Bustard does not trigger a CH determination for the Project, nor is it likely that the Project will generate a significant adverse impact on this species
+Little Bustard has never been reported at the Kura Delta IBA in the eBird database.
+According to the regional ornithologists, the area is not likely to be used by wintering Little Bustards because there is not enough grass and herbaceous vegetation cover.
+Based on this evidence, it is concluded that Little Bustard does not trigger a CH determination for the Project, nor is it likely that the Project will generate a significant adverse impact on this species.